A Scene Break is a break that introduces a change of location, time, or narrator.

 Adding a Scene Break

-To add a Scene Break between
+To add a Scene Break between two paragraphs, insert an empty line between them:

 Note: Adding multiple empty lines will result in only one Scene Break.